 Work experience

-Jan–March.
-'08 Research assistant at the Department of Phonetics, Saarland University: Implementaion of an online exam in a Learning Management System.
+January–March 2008 Research assistant in the Dept. of Phonetics, Saarland University: Implementation of an online exam in a Learning Management System.

-March–Dec.
-'03 Student research assistant at the Department of Computational Linguistics (Psycholinguistics), Saarland University: Preparing and running psycholinguistic experiments (mostly eye-tracking).
+March–December 2003 Student research assistant in the Department of Computational Linguistics (Psycholinguistics), Saarland University: Preparing and running psycholinguistic experiments (mostly eye-tracking).

 References: Dr. Andrea Weber, Dr. Alissa Melinger and Prof. Dr. Matthew Crocker.

-April–Dec.
-'02 Student research assistant at the Department of Applied Linguistics and Translation, Saarland University: Conception and creation of a French-German tagged parallel corpus and programming of a search interface.
+April–December 2002 Student research assistant in the Department of Applied Linguistics and Translation, Saarland University: Conception and creation of a French-German tagged parallel corpus and programming of a search interface.

 Reference: Dr. Andrea Kamm.

-Aug.–Sept.
-'02 Internship at the Laboratory for Language Analysis and Technology (LATL), Department of Linguistics, University of Geneva, within the European R&D project ‘Freetext’: Testing of the sentence analyzer.
+August–September 2002 Internship in the Laboratory for Language Analysis and Technology (LATL), Department of Linguistics, University of Geneva, within the European R&D project ‘Freetext’: Testing of the sentence analyzer.

 References: Catherine Walther-Green et Anne Vandeventer-Faltin.

-April–Dec.
-'01 Student research assistant at the Department of Applied Linguistics (English Linguistics and Translation Studies), Saarland University: Search, installation and testing (under Unix, Linux and Windows) of computer software for multilingual corpora.
+April–December 2001 Student research assistant in the Department of Applied Linguistics (English Linguistics and Translation Studies), Saarland University: Search, installation and testing (under Unix, Linux and Windows) of computer software for multilingual corpora.

 References: Prof. Dr. Elke Teich et Prof. Dr. Silvia Hansen-Schirra.

-July–Sept.
-'01 Student research assistant at the Department of Computational Linguistics, Saarland University: Annotation of a German corpus with grammatical relations.
+July–September 2001 Student research assistant in the Department of Computational Linguistics, Saarland University: Annotation of a German corpus with grammatical relations.

 Reference: Dr. Mirella Lapata.